jahbini/cordova-plugin-ddjslog/README.md

 # Cordova Redirect Plugin

-Simple plugin that attempts to redirect stderr to a file in iOS for logging purposes.
+Simple plugin that attempts to redirect logio to a file in iOS for logging purposes.

-when invoked, this plugin will redirect the current stderr handle the file name specified by the javscript caller to the app's Document directory.
-All writes to stderr (NSLog) will be appended to the file name specified.
+when invoked, this plugin will redirect the current logio handle the file name specified by the javscript caller to the app's Document directory.
+All writes to logio (NSLog) will be appended to the file name specified.

 ## Using